Lost Ember

-Lost Ember is an adventure game developed by Mooneye Studios and released in 2019.
+Lost Ember is an adventure game developed by German company Mooneye Studios and released in 2019.
 Players explore the ruins of a lost civilization by possessing various animals.

 Gameplay

 Lost Ember is a third-person adventure game.
 Players control an amnesiac wolf.
 A spirit asks the player for help in reaching the afterlife and explains that people disqualified from entering the afterlife are reincarnated as animals.
 The player and the spirit set off to find out why the player is barred from the afterlife and to assist the spirit.
 The game does not have traditional puzzles, though players may encounter impassable terrain.
 To continue, players can possess other animals they encounter.
 Possessing a bird allows players to fly over terrain inaccessible to the wolf, and fish can swim across lakes.
 By exploring nearby ruins, the player and spirit learn more about their past lives and the civilization they came from.
 Unlocking these memories allows them to progress through the game and enter the afterlife.